bsande6/HangoutMobile/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+to add instructions on setting up your project locally
-To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+to list things you need to use the software

 ### Installation